openstack/openstack-manuals/doc/user-guide/source/configure_access_and_security_for_instances.rst

 #.
 Log in to the dashboard, choose a project, and click
    :guilabel:`Access & Security`.

 #.
-Click the :guilabel:`Keypairs` tab, which shows the key pairs that
+Click the :guilabel:`Key Pairs` tab, which shows the key pairs that
    are available for this project.

 #.
-Click :guilabel:`Import Keypair`.
+Click :guilabel:`Import Key Pair`.

 #.
-In the :guilabel:`Import Keypair` dialog box, enter the name of your
+In the :guilabel:`Import Key Pair` dialog box, enter the name of your
-   key pair, copy the public key into the :guilabel:`Public Key` box, and then click :guilabel:`Import Keypair`.
+   key pair, copy the public key into the :guilabel:`Public Key` box, and then click :guilabel:`Import Key Pair`.

 #.
 Save the ``*.pem`` file locally.